glennfrey/OSFPGA/README.md

    * Inputs through Virtual Input/Output and Outputs observed on the board
    * Inputs through Virtual Input/Output and Outputs observed on the Integrated Logic Analyzer (ILA)
 ![](fpgaday1/fpgaday1ipcatalogvio.png)
+Here we are gonna do remote programming using VIO IP.
+We first generate VIO IP by pressinng the IP catalog and indicate the required parameters.
 ![](fpgaday1/fpgaday1vioioplanning.png)
+Here I assign the clock signal in io ports of W5 pin of BASYS3 FPGA Board with 3.3Vcc.
 ![](fpgaday1/fpgaday1viobitstream.png)
+I then press write bitstream to program the board.
 ## Day OpenFPGA2
 ## Part 1: OpenFPGA Intro